TradingView Indicator

 Confluence as a guardrail

-Multiple independent confirmations must align before the indicator highlights a potential opportunity.
+Multiple independent confirmations must align before the Confluence Signals indicator highlights a potential opportunity.
 This filters out noise.

 Then - better timing